codio-templates/advanced-features-python/.guides/content/Adding-the-Style-Checker-21d3.md

 ![Execution Section](.guides/img/style-execution.png)

 ## The Grading Section
-If you allow partial points, enter how many total points a student can earn.
-If not, leave `POINTS` as `1`.
+Enter the number of points for the problem.
 Toggle `ONE ATTEMPT ONLY` if you want to restrict students to one submission.
 To give student rich and immediate feedback, toggle `SHOW ANSWER AND RATIONALE TO STUDENT`.

 ![Grading Section](.guides/img/style-grading.png)